IMPLEMENT SYSTEMS OF RANKED CHOICE VOTING

 AN AMENDMENT MAKING IT CLEAR THAT CORPORATIONS ARE NOT PEOPLE

-VETO OVERRIDES BY A SIMPLE MAJORITY
+TRANSFER THE VETO POWER TO THE PEOPLE OR PROVIDE FOR VETO OVERRIDES BY A SIMPLE MAJORITY

-THE DETAILS OF CONDUCTING AN ARTICLE V CONVENTION
+LEGISLATION SETTING OUT THE DETAILS OF CONDUCTING AN ARTICLE V CONVENTION

-REPEAL THE UNIFORM CONGRESSIONAL DISTRICT ACT
+REPEAL OF THE UNIFORM CONGRESSIONAL DISTRICT ACT

 CONDUCT BUSINESS DEMOCRATICALLY IN REPRESENTATIVE ASSEMBLIES